y33les/mdlint-compat/README.md

 environment in which markdownlint is used centrally but is unavailable on user machines.

+This wrapper makes use of pymarkdownlnt's default ruleset.
+Excluding or adding rules is beyond the necessary scope of mdlint-compat, but can be achieved by modifying line 43 of `lint.py` if required.

 ## Prerequisites

 mdlint-compat assumes that you have successfully installed Python 3